 | Customization | Limited | High |

-These updates reflect how bridal fashion continues to evolve while preserving its cultural roots.
+These updates show how bridal sarees are evolving while maintaining cultural roots.

 Regulations and Policy Considerations

-The designer bridal saree industry is influenced by several regulations related to textiles, labor, and environmental standards.
+The designer bridal saree industry is influenced by textile, labor, and environmental regulations.
+In India, production must comply with established quality and sustainability standards.

 - Bureau of Indian Standards (BIS) guidelines for fabric quality

-- Environmental regulations regarding dyeing and waste disposal
+- Environmental rules for dyeing and waste management

 - Handloom and handicraft protection policies